Psychological Healing

 If you follow Jesus, you will have life.

-If you reject Him, you are dead.
-Only the spiritually dead are concerned about their affairs in this world, so if you turn from Christ to go back and arrange things so that you can draw benefit from the world, you are dead.
-You are the dead trying to bury the dead.
+But if you stay angry and reject Him, you are dead.
+The spiritually dead are concerned about their affairs in this world, so if you turn from Christ to go back and arrange things as you want them so that you can draw benefit from the world, you are dead.
+If you claim that you want to follow Christ but haven’t detached yourself from the world, you are the dead wanting to bury the dead.

-Therefore, if you “complain” about how much you are being tested, you are dead.
+Therefore, if you stay in the place of psychological victimization, like disobedient RCIA teachers, you are dead.
 You’re simply defending your pride, feeling sorry for yourself and demanding that the world notice your pain.
-But being a Christian involves recognizing your feelings of hurt and then resolving to speak about them charitably and calmly without demanding anything.
+But healing from victimization involves recognizing your feelings of hurt and then resolving to speak about them charitably and calmly without demanding anything.
 If others listen to you, fine.
 Work with them to find a solution to the problem, as you have done by writing to me.
-And if they fail to hear you, well, pray for their repentance and let the dead bury the dead.
+And if they fail to hear you, well, pray for their repentance.
+Then tell yourself, “I don’t need them” and let the dead bury the dead.

 Back to the list of questions